irenetrampoline/irenetrampoline.github.io/_posts/2017-08-17-gumbel-trick.md

 The first equality follows from multiplying the Gumbel CDF $F(t)$ of $\gamma(x)$ of all possible values to capture the maximum.
 The second equality comes from expanding out the Gumbel CDF.
 The third equality consolidates the potential functions such that $Z = \sum_{x \in \mathcal{X}} \phi(x)$.
 The fourth equality sticks the $\ln Z$ back into the $\exp$ function.
 The last equality compresses the probability back into the Gumbel CDF, except set at a different location. $\blacksquare$

 ## Other proofs
-I enjoyed and modeled this post after the proof from [Hazan and Jaakkola 2012](https://people.csail.mit.edu/tommi/papers/HazJaa-ICML12.pdf); however, [Matej et al 2017](https://arxiv.org/pdf/1706.04161.pdf) have another proof using a cleverly chosen $g$ function and competing exponential clocks.
+I enjoyed and modeled this post after the proof from [Hazan and Jaakkola 2012](https://people.csail.mit.edu/tommi/papers/HazJaa-ICML12.pdf); however, [Matej et al 2017](https://arxiv.org/pdf/1706.04161.pdf) has another proof using a cleverly chosen $g$ function and competing exponential clocks.
 For more information, I wrote up [more details here.]({{site.url}}/pdfs/gumbel.pdf)

+Feel free to reach out with any questions to iychen@mit.edu!